nih-cfde/training-and-engagement/TrainingPlanV3.md

 #### In-person training vs online training

 Our initial plan was to run a series of in-person workshops during 2020.
 However, our plan has pivoted to an online strategy because of the COVID-19 pandemic still sweeping the world.
 In particular, we expect there to be no in-person meetings for the foreseeable future.
 While we believe we can leverage online training effectively, setting up the system has required a great deal of experimentation with formats, technologies, and teaching styles.
-As of late 2020, we have started running pilot workshops to test our training materials in an online setting, and will continue to to host larger and more workshops as we refine our lessons and teaching strategies.
+As of late 2020, we have started running pilot workshops to test our training materials in an online setting, and will continue to host larger and more workshops as we refine our lessons and teaching strategies.

 Online training is very different from in-person training.
 In our experience, in-person training offers a natural focus for many and can support an extended (~4-6 hrs/day) engagement with materials.
 Moreover, technology problems on the learner’s side can often be fixed by in-person helpers who have direct access to the learner’s computer.
 Finally, the intensity of in-person workshops combines well with the higher cost of travel: in the past we have successfully run many in-person workshops, lasting between 2 days and 2 weeks, where either the instructors or the students travel significant distances to attend the workshop.